 Coleslaw – United States

-Coleslaw is a classic American side dish often served at barbecues and picnics.
-It combines shredded cabbage, carrots, and a dressing, typically mayo-based or vinegar-based.
-The crunchiness of the cabbage pairs perfectly with grilled meats, making it a favorite summer dish.
+Coleslaw is an American classic served most frequently at barbecues and picnics.
+It is made up of shredded cabbage, carrots and a dressing — which can be mayo or vinegar based.
+The crunchiness of cabbage works beautifully with grilled meats, and so it’s a signature summer dish.”

 Sauerkraut – Germany

-Sauerkraut is finely cut fermented cabbage that has a distinctive sour taste.
-A key ingredient in German cuisine, it’s often served with sausages or used as a filling for sandwiches.
-The process of fermenting cabbage not only preserves it but also imparts a unique flavor that complements rich meats.
+Sauerkraut is finely-shredded fermented cabbage that has a distinctly sour taste.
+A German fare staple, it’s most often served with sausages or as a sandwich filling.
+Fermenting cabbage not only preserves the vegetable, but also imbues it with a characteristic flavor that complements rich meats.

 Golabki – Poland

-Golabki, also known as stuffed cabbage rolls, feature cabbage leaves filled with a mixture of ground meat, rice, and spices.
-The rolls are then cooked in a tomato or mushroom sauce, resulting in a hearty dish that warms the soul.
-This Polish favorite is often enjoyed during family gatherings and celebrations.
+Golabki, or stuffed cabbage rolls, are leaves of cabbage filled with ground meat, rice and spices.
+The rolls are then simmered in tomato or mushroom sauce that is a wholesome dish to warm the soul.
+A Polish staple, this dish is typically served during family occasions and celebrations.

 Dolma – Turkey

-Dolma are grape leaves stuffed with a mixture typically made of rice, pine nuts, and spices, but cabbage leaves can also be used.
-This dish reflects the culinary traditions of the Mediterranean and Middle Eastern regions.
-Dolma can be enjoyed warm or at room temperature, making them a versatile choice for any meal.
+Dolma is the name for grape leaves stuffed with a filling that is typically rice, pine nuts and spices (cabbage leaves can be filled too).
+It’s a kind of reflection of the culinary traditions from some spots in the Mediterranean and Middle East.
+They can also be enjoyed warm or at room temperature, making dolma an ideal dish for all occasions.

 Rösti – Switzerland